Dei V: Musical career

-Dei V began his musical career in 2020, with the help of the record label Moneywayy, led at that time by the artists Yeruza and Yovngchimi, his first single was his version of "Llegara", a song by Myke Towers.
+Dei V began his musical career in 2020, with the help of the record label Moneywayy and FERRORECORDS, led at that time by the artists Yeruza, KingKeni and Yovngchimi, his first single was his version of "Llegara", a song by Myke Towers.
 In 2021 he released his first extended play, Ying Yang; however, some time later he deleted the songs from Spotify to leave them only on YouTube, the project had 11 singles and video clips.
 "Quieren ser yo" released in 2022, was one of his first songs with a viral reach.

 In March 2023, Dei V released the audiovisual of his debut single "Quién es Dei V?", it obtained more than 25 million views on YouTube in one year.
 In May of that year he released "Trending Remix" in collaboration with Myke Towers.
 In July he participated in Pacto (Remix), in collaboration with Jay Wheeler, Anuel AA, Bryant Myers, and Hades66.
 On August 9, Dei V released "Single", a single where the artist talks about forbidden love, the song shows a change in style in the artist, similar to his single "Trending".
 In that month he also participated in the song "Gatita Gangster", a single from Karol G's fourth studio album Mañana Será Bonito.
 Dei V later participated in the song "Diamonds", a single from the Mora's studio album Estrella.
 In September, he released the audiovisual of the single "Narcotics" in collaboration with Bryant Myers, obtaining more 30 million views on YouTube.
 In October, he released the single "Crush" in collaboration with Sky Rompiendo and Arcángel.

 On February 13, 2024, Dei V released his second EP, entitled Los Marcianos Vol 1.
 Dei V Version, in collaboration with producers Chris Jedi and Gaby Music, consisting of four singles and a collaboration with Kendo Kaponi in the single "Me Va Kabrxxn ".
 The promotional single for the EP was "Bad Boy" with Anuel AA and Ozuna.
 On April 25, 2024, he released the single "Martini".
 In June 2024, he participated in the song Badgyal with Saiko and JC Reyes from Saiko's debut studio album "Sakura", which peaked at number one in Spain.

 On January 5, 2025, he participated in the song "Veldá" with fellow Puerto Rican artists Bad Bunny and Omar Courtz.
 This marked his first entry on the Billboard Hot 100, debuting at #43 and eventually having a peak of number 23 on the chart.

 On March 27, 2025, he released the EP Los Flavorz with artists such as Omar Courtz, De La Rose & Clarent participating on different songs.

+On October 10, 2025, he released his album Underwater, featuring artists like Blessd, Luar la L, Arcángel, Ñengo Flow, Yandel and more.